qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 If you are not an advanced user and you are running QGIS on Windows, you might not be interested in reading the rest of this chapter.
 Make sure you install QGIS in your system using the standalone installer.
-That will automatically install SAGA, GRASS and OTB in your system and configure them so they can be run from QGIS.
+That will automatically install SAGA and GRASS in your system and configure them so they can be run from QGIS.
 All the algorithms from these providers will be ready to be run without needing any further configuration.
-If installing through OSGeo4W application, make sure you select for installation SAGA, GRASS and OTB as well.
+If installing through OSGeo4W application, make sure you select for installation SAGA and GRASS as well.

-If you want to know more about how these providers work, or if you want to use some algorithms not included in the simplified toolbox (such as R scripts), keep on reading.

 A note on file formats
 ----------------------